Anthony Rizzo Player Props: Yankees vs. Orioles

 Anthony Rizzo At The Plate

-- Rizzo is hitting .286 with a double, a home run and four walks.
+- Rizzo is hitting .250 with a double, a home run and five walks.

-- Among the qualified hitters, he ranks 81st in batting average, while his on-base percentage ranks 46th and he is 84th in slugging.

-- Rizzo enters this game on a six-game hitting streak.
-In his last games, he's hitting .294 with one homer.
+- In six of seven games this season, Rizzo got a hit, but only one each time.

 - In three games this season, Rizzo has picked up an RBI, with more than one RBI once.